Bronchiectasis is a chronic respiratory condition characterized by the abnormal widening and scarring of the airways in the lungs.

 Airway clearance improves the patient’s ability to breathe and decreases the risk of infections.

 The prognosis is extremely variable and depends on the extent of the damage.
 Good management is very important.

-19. What ethnicity does bronchiectasis common in?
+19. What ethnicity is bronchiectasis more common in?

-Bronchiectasis is more common in Asians and Pacific Islanders, and less common in African Americans.
+Bronchiectasis is more common in Asians and Pacific Islanders and less common in African Americans.

 Bronchiectasis is more common in women.